Dwamenachrist/Obsidian-Volt/My Second Brain/1. 📌 Areas/ii 🌱 Personal Development/Telecel Internship/Weekly Revenue Review (4).md

 #### Day on Day
 On Thursday we increased
 On Friday we we declined by a ==1k== because of the holiday.
+On Sat we increased by a ==1.9k==
+And on the Sun we did what we normally do
 #### Forecast for Gross Adds for the end of April